web-illinois/ilw-card/README.md

 - Make sure to use the **correct heading level** for the cards based on the rest of your page, if including a heading tag.
 - **Images and icons** on cards should generally be decorative with an empty `alt=""` attribute.
-If you do need an image that needs to be described, consider placing it below the heading.
-If it's at the top with an alt text, it may be confusing for screen readers if it comes before the title of the card.
+If an alt text is specified, the image comes after the card content in the DOM.
+This ensures the heading is first for screen readers, and the image is under that heading.
 - **Centered text** can be harder to read, so avoid longer card text that's centered.
 - Make sure **links and buttons** are descriptive, using `ilw-sr-only` if needed to add context.
 For example: